braveworldinc/BraveWorld.Forms/README.md

 <h1>BraveWorld.Forms</h1>
 <h4>(In Development)</h4>

-A cross-platform library to agregate common tasks into a single library.
+A cross-platform library to aggregate common tasks into a single library.

 ## To-Do